-The 2014 incidental take assessment described in this section was conducted in the same manner as the 2013 assessment with the slight change (noted above) of including Texas wildrice as fountain darter habitat.
-As in 2013, the analysis for the 2014 incidental take assessment was broken down into two distinct categories for carrying forward throughout the assessment.
+The 2015 incidental take assessment described in this section was conducted in the same manner as the 2014 assessment by first being broken down into two distinct categories to be carried forward in the assessment.
 The first category involves HCP mitigation and restoration activities specifically accomplished within the two springs ecosystems.
 These projects were the focus of the SECTION 1 - Item M net disturbance assessment.
 The second category pertains to covered activities that are foundational components (flow protection and springflow management measures) and on-going activities (water borne recreation, water diversions, existing water management infrastructure and operation, etc.).

-Each category is assessed independently below and then summed to represent the total amount of incidental take observed in 2014.
+Each category is assessed independently below and then summed to represent the total amount of incidental take observed in 2015.
 Although calculated independently, a foundational first step to both assessments was the documentation of "occupied" habitat for the covered species as described in SECTION 1 (Table 1).